The Other Madame Wong’s * Santa Monica

 Finally Brian Wilson’s ex wife had an all girl band with three lead singers (the first and last time I ever saw them).
 Then again her daughters were all over MTV * VH1 less than 5 years later.

 But what I most remember about Madame Wongs was playing there.
-Once to a full house of friends (upstairs), once to what probably was almost an empty house upstairs, and a third time on their stage downstairs just as you walked in.
-Kind of like the Comedy Store in LA, there was more than one room where you could see bands play.
+Once to a full house of friends (upstairs), once to what probably was almost an empty house upstairs, and a third time on their stage downstairs just as you walked in the door.
+Like the Comedy Store in LA, there was more than one room where you could see bands play.

 What I mainly remember was NEVER meeting “Madame Wong” any of the times we played there.
 In fact everytime we played it felt like an episode from Peantuts.
 Someone would unenthusiastically run through the sound check and never appear again.
 All that was missing was the wah-wah sound affects meaning that no one was really paying attention to what you did or how you did it.